Most CSUN students approach learning with care. They want to do well, and they understand how to comport themselves in the classroom.

 - "See something?
 Say something!"
 Students of Concern Response Guide (.pdf)

 - Student Conduct Code (California Code of Regulations, Title 5, Article 2)

 - Student Conduct & Discipline (CSUN Student Affairs)

 - Before You Assign Another Group Project . . . .
-Six Keys to Creating Effective Group Assignments and Team Projects by Wendy Yost (CSUN faculty member Wendy Yost mentioned this extensive web-based resource, originally prepared for Faculty Development in 2011, during the workshop and volunteered to share it with us)
+Six Keys to Creating Effective Group Assignments and Team Projects by Wendy Yost (CSUN faculty member Wendy Yost mentioned this extensive web-based resource, originally prepared for Faculty Development in 2011, during the spring 2013 workshop and volunteered to share it with us)